alfredbaudisch/grider/README.md

 Grider also exports the grid on top of the reference image, as a separate file.

+The Grids produced allow you to learn following **the Leonardo Da Vinci method**.

 ## How to Use
 ![Grider in Action](https://img.itch.zone/aW1hZ2UvNDI2MzAzLzIxMjg3MjcuZ2lm/original/cbsE56.gif)